angelolab/ark-analysis/docs/_rtd/windows_setup.md

 ### If you run into more Windows-specific issues

 Please open an [issue](https://github.com/angelolab/ark-analysis/issues) on our GitHub page.
-Our codebase has unfortunately not been extensively tested on Windows yet, so we'd appreciate any feedback in this regard!
+Note that our codebase has not been extensively tested on Windows.